uwulisp/uwulisp/document.md

 ```

 Applies a path at interval point `t`, which must be a number in `[0, 1]`.
+Any value in the closed interval is accepted — including interior points such as
+`0.5` — making composition, transport, and `hcomp` possible.
 Reduces to `body[i := t]`.
 The endpoints recover the path's boundary:

 ```